PowerLoom/audit-protocol/README.md

 python pruning_service.py &
 python retrieval_service.py &
 ```
+* If you are using **filecoin** as a backup option (backup_targets field in settings.json), then you need to bring up
+[powergate](https://github.com/textileio/powergate).
+Make sure to turn off the local ipfs daemon since the powergate docker
+  runs its own ipfs daemon which might cause port conflicts if that particular port is already occupied on your local system.
+  Also you need to change the powergate_client_address in your **settings.json** to a different host if you are running
+  powergate on docker-machine on your mac

 ## Run through docker
 * Alternatively, you can run the entire project through docker.